awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   S3 Find and Forget deployment
 - S3 Objects encrypted with SSE-C are not supported
-- If the bucket targeted by a data mapper belongs to an account other than the account that the Amazon S3 Find and Forget Solution is deployed in, a CMK must be used for encryption
+- If the bucket targeted by a data mapper belongs to an account other than the account that the Amazon S3 Find and Forget Solution is deployed in and contains encrypted data, a CMK must be used for encryption
 - After a deletion occurs, the S3 object owner will always be the account that the Amazon S3 Find and Forget solution is deployed in.
 The previous owner will also be granted `FULL_ACCESS`